 However, this post is meant to recognize his artist style and some major pieces.
 For those who want to read more of Robert Delaunay’s story, visit this link: http://www.segmation.com/products_pc_patternset_contents.asp?set=DEL.
 Also, Segmation is proud to offer 25 digital Thomas Delaunay patterns.
 By downloading these paint by numbers masterpieces, you can emulate one of the most fascinating artists who ever lived.

 Enjoy the 25 Thomas Delaunay Landscape patterns.
 Segmation has for you and continue to learn and celebrate the life of a great artist.

-Read more Segmation blog posts about fun and family friendly Art Activities:
+Read more Segmation blog posts about other great artists:

 Be a Artist in 2 minutes with Segmation SegPlay® PC (see more details here)

 Join us on SegPlay® Mobile iTunes now available for iPhone and iPad